saif-ellafi/foundryvtt-minimal-ui/README.md

 * Define Transparency when moving the mouse over components!
 * Check the settings to customize your experience!

+## Patches to Foundry
+These are bugs in FoundryVTT that are not currently addressed, Minimal UI fixes them because they are more obvious here
+* When clicking on a sidebar menu that was opened but then closed, clicking on it will open it again instead of doing nothing
+* If a window is minimized, when reopened, it would be maximized instead of doing nothing
+* If a window is open, but behind other windows, it would be brought ot the front when reopened, instead doing of nothing

 ## By JeansenVaars
 ![JVLogo](logo-small-black.png)